kubernetes/enhancements/keps/sig-node/6262-job-pod-replacement-node-maintenance/README.md

 - 2026-08-24: WG Node Lifecycle discussed the stuck terminating Job Pod problem and using `MaintenanceInProgress` as additional node context for Job replacement decisions
 - 2026-09-14: WG Node Lifecycle aligned on the Alpha direction: the Job controller trusts `MaintenanceInProgress=True` as the admin-provided tie-breaker and does not independently detect node unreachability
 - 2026-09-20: Initial KEP PR opened
+- 2026-09-21: WG Node Lifecycle discussed that `MaintenanceInProgress=True`
+  is not a scheduling constraint and agreed to discuss further with SIG Scheduling to align on the scheduler boundary

 ## Drawbacks